webexpress-framework/WebExpress/doc/development_guide.md

 - On-premises identity management: Each application has its own user management.
 The cost of setting up the necessary infrastructure is particularly easy here, as identity management is carried out directly by the application.
 Each application has its own identity domain, which is disadvantageous from a unified identity management perspective.
 - Shared identity management: If the identities are outsourced to a central service and retrieved by the applications, there is shared identity management.
 Shared identity management allows you to reduce the number of identity domains.

-Entities (people, technical objects, etc.) have one or more identities, which distinguishes them from other entities.
-An identity is used for identification and consists of a collection of attributes (properties e.g. name, password), which individualizes an entity.
-Identities can be grouped according to certain characteristics.
-Furthermore, each group can be assigned one or more roles (e.g. administrator, programmer).
-The roles determine access to identity permissions.
-In the following figure, the concept of identity is defined in terms of a UML model.
+Entities (e.g., people, technical systems, services) possess one or more identities, which distinguish them from other entities.
+An identity is used for identification and consists of a collection of attributes (e.g., name, password) that individualize the entity.
+Identities can be grouped based on shared characteristics.
+Each group can be assigned one or more policies, which define the permissions granted to the group or its members.
+These policies determine what actions are allowed on specific resources.
+The following UML diagram illustrates the concept of identity and its relationships to groups, policies, and permissions:

 ```
-  O   1   *  ┌────────────┐ *    * ┌─────────┐ *    * ┌────────┐ *    * ┌────────────┐
+  O   1   *  ┌────────────┐ *    * ┌─────────┐ *    * ┌──────────┐ *    * ┌────────────┐
- /░\ ───────►│  Identity  ├───────►│  Group  ├───────►│  Role  ├───────►│ Permission │
+ /░\ ───────►│  Identity  ├───────►│  Group  ├───────►│  Policy  ├───────►│ Permission │
- /‾\         └─────┬──────┘        └─────────┘        └────────┘        └────────────┘
+ /‾\         └─────┬──────┘        └─────────┘        └──────────┘        └────────────┘
 Entity           1 │
                    │
                  * ▼